Skip to main content

 To bump the version in package.json:

 Supports patch, minor, major, premajor, preminor, prepatch, prerelease, from-git, or specific versions like 1.2.3.
-By default creates git commit and tag unless --no-git-tag-version was used to skip.
+By default it creates a git commit and tag; pass --no-git-tag-version to skip them.

 pkg